torbendury/torbendury.github.io/_posts/2022-10-19-python-serverless-functions-framework.md

 ---
 layout: post
 title: Using the Python functions-framework for serverless development
-categories: [Programming, Development, Python, Cloud]
+categories: [Development, Python, Public Cloud]
 ---

 The `functions-framework` is a serverless framework published and maintained by the Google Cloud Functions team.